FlorianRappl/kras/README.md

 ## Mission Statement

-kras is meant to be a swiss army knife for server mocking.
+kras is meant to be a Swiss army knife for server mocking.
 It is meant for the development of large web applications that consist of a (decoupled) frontend and backend part (e.g., frontend MVC heavy, like a SPA, backend a (micro) service landscape, potentially behind a gateway).

 Some cases where the mocking makes sense: